Mon, Tues, Thurs & Fri: 8 a.m. to 4 p.m.

 Closed Wed and Sun.

 Magnolia Flouring Mills - Stark County Park District

-Added to the National Register of Historic Places in 2000, the five-story Magnolia Flouring Mills preserve the history of the small town, agricultural communities of rural Stark County.
+Added to the National Register of Historic Places in 2000, the five-story Magnolia Flouring Mills showcase the history of the small towns and agricultural communities of rural Stark County.
 Built in 1834 by Richard Elson along the route of the Sandy & Beaver Canal, this iconic landmark remained in the Elson family for 171 years before being acquired by the Stark County Park District in 2005.